AJONPLLC/ajonp-content/courses/nextjs9/2-setup.md

 ```

 ## Tracking remotely (Optional)
-This is not required to track changes locally but if you want to push our commits out to a remote repository you can do so by first creating your repository.
+This is not required to track changes locally but if you want to push your commits out to a remote repository you can do so by first creating your repository.

 ### Removing remote  (Optional)
 If you are using the remote repo from AJONPLLC, you need to first remove this so you can track your changes in your own remote repository.